-In this paper we present {\em zkSpeed}, a modular HyperPlonk accelerator that overcomes the above challenges. zkSpeed comprises eight unique accelerator units that are composed into a complete architecture, including shared and local scratchpads to capture on-chip data reuse.
-Units and SRAMs communicate via a multi-channel shared bus, and we develop a mapping of complete Hyperplonk protocol onto zkSpeed.
-This paper makes the following contributions: \begin{itemize} \item A high-throughput, fully-pipelined accelerator to handle three flavors of SumCheck for HyperPlonk-based proofs \item A novel implementation for modular inversion to compute fraction polynomials not seen in other ZKP protocols \item Additional optimizations across all hardware units that save upwards of 50\% area per unit and up to 85\% in bandwidth. \item A comprehensive design space exploration of all hardware units to investigate design tradeoffs as we scale to high-performance designs and advanced memory technologies. \item A full-chip design that achieves 801$\times$ gmean speedup over CPU at iso-compute area \end{itemize}
+This paper makes the following contributions: \begin{itemize} \item A high-throughput, fully-pipelined accelerator to handle three flavors of SumCheck for HyperPlonk-based proofs. \item A novel implementation for modular inversion to compute fraction polynomials not seen in other ZKP protocols. \item Additional optimizations--including resource sharing of modular multipliers across units and on-chip memory compression schemes--that save upwards of 50\% area per unit and up to 85\% in bandwidth utilization. \item A comprehensive design space exploration of all hardware units to investigate design tradeoffs as we scale to high-performance designs and advanced memory technologies. \item A full-chip design that achieves 801$\times$ gmean speedup over CPU at iso-compute area. \end{itemize}